 Dermatology.
 Teledermatology is an established, but growing area because it uses the same “store and forward” system as teleradiology.
 Images are transmitted to dermatologists, who may be in another state.
 They send their diagnosis to the referring physician or the patient.
 But dermatologists can also interact with patients in video exchanges.
-Iagnosis and Dermatologists on Call are two examples of companies in the space, both started by Mark Seraly.
+Iagnosis’ Dermatologists on Call and DermLink.md are a couple of examples of companies in the space.
 It helps address the access issue faced by people living in rural and urban areas.

 Behavioral Health.
 Telemedicine lends itself to psychology in some ways because it focuses on a conversation between a therapist or physician and a patient.
 Patients don’t have to physically go to the psychologists office for an evaluation and it addresses the provider shortage.
 The Veterans Administration, in particular, is leveraging the technology to help cope with soldiers returning home from Iraq and Afghanistan, according to a spokesman from the American Telemedicine Association .
 Among some of the startup companies in the space are 1DocWay and iCouch .